The Hall of the Dead: Adaptation

-The Howard fragment was adapted by Roy Thomas and Barry Smith in Marvel Comics' Conan the Barbarian #8 ("The Keepers of the Crypt", Aug 1971) and by Mike Mignola and Cary Nord in Dark Horse Comics' Conan #29-31.
+The Howard fragment was adapted by Roy Thomas and Barry Smith in Marvel Comics' Conan the Barbarian #8 as "The Keepers of the Crypt" in 1971, and by Mike Mignola and Cary Nord in Dark Horse Comics' Conan #29-31.
+The latter follows minor plot threads exclusive to that continuity.

 Plot overview (2006 Dark Horse adaptation)

-As the story begins, Conan is being pursued by a mercenary, Gunderman, and his calvary of Zamorian soldiers.
-Conan used a trap involving rocks to decimate Gunderman's unit.
-However, the mercenary follows him into an ancient city.
-Meanwhile, Conan is surrounded by red toads, which bring a stone idol to life.
-After being swallowed by the toad-like idol, Conan has a vision of a blind serpent and three mysterious robed figures.
-He slices his way out of the toad's stomach and continues his journey.
+As the story begins, Conan is being pursued by Nestor, who holds a grudge against the Cimmerian, and his Zamorian cavalry, under orders from the magistrate Surna after Conan stole from his house and slept with his wife.
+Conan uses a trap involving boulders to decimate Gunderman's unit.
+However, one of the corpses briefly comes back to life to warn Nestor against entering an ancient city, the serpent and the toad.
+Meanwhile, Conan has reached that same city looking for a valuable jade serpent, said to be guarded by dead men.
+He finds himself surrounded by a nest of red toads, whose chant-like croaking brings a stone idol to life.
+After being swallowed by the toad-like creature, Conan has a vision of an eyeless serpent on a tree and three mysterious robed figures who offer him to drink while a three-eyed toad chanting.
+He slices his way out of the toad's stomach and to kills it by squashing it with the head of a large statue.

-Soon, Gunderman approaches Conan and offers a share in the fabled treasure with him.
-Conan agrees, and the two thieves enter a tomb where the petrified remains of three sorcerers are.
-Conan has another vision and, frightened, destroys the three corpses.
-Conan steals two emeralds while Gunderman fills his shack with gold.
-Suddenly, Conan's destruction of the petrified corpses incited the rest of the guards to rise from the dead and attack them.
+When Nestor finds him, Conan tells him of the treasure and offers to join forces and share it in equal parts.
+Nestor agrees, and the two enter a hall where the mummified remains of three sorcerers are guarded by the skeletons of soldiers.
+Conan has another vision, this time of the sorcerers performing a human sacrifice to summon a tentacle-like creature and, frightened, destroys the three corpses.
+Nestor finds a chest with jewels, and Conan finds the jade serpent and its eyes, two large emeralds.
+Before they can leave, the guards rise from the dead and attack them.